 Patricia has curated several exhibits at the Textile Museum of Prato.
 Her work has been exhibited extensively and is represented in collections at Museum of Arts and Design NY, The American Craft Museum NY, The Smithsonian Institute NY and Cooper-Hewitt Museum NY.

 In 1985 Patricia opened her textile design studio in Prato, where she continues to work for many local mills.
 Patricia has taught at several Florentine institutions, including Polimoda, Syracuse University, SACI and FIT Florence.

-Departing Florence by private bus we head to the medieval hilltop town of Anghiari, for a private tour through the headquarters of Tuscan fabric house Busatti.
+Departing Florence we head to the medieval hilltop town of Anghiari, for a private tour through the headquarters of Tuscan fabric house Busatti.
 Located in Palazzo Morgalanti, we’ll visit the original Busatti factory floor, the extensive showroom and original Busatti family apartment.

-Following lunch and a chance to explore the town we head to the Umbrian capital of Perugia, checking in at our hotel in the superb historic centre.
-While in Perugia we’ll take in Galleria Nazionale dell'Umbria’s stunning collection and drop into the beautiful Perugian institution Pasticceria Sandri.
+Following lunch and an opportunity to explore the town we head to the Umbrian capital of Perugia, checking in at our hotel in the historic centre.
+Whilst in Perugia we take in Galleria Nazionale dell'Umbria’s beautiful art collection and visit the Perugian institution Pasticceria Sandri.

-At the amazing Brozzetti workshop located in the historic Church of St Francis for women, we'll meet Marta - a third generation weaver, textile and interior designer.
+At the Brozzetti workshop located in the historic Church of St Francis for women, we'll meet Marta - a weaver, textile designer and interior designer.
 Marta will guide us through her incredible atelier and discuss traditional and contemporary Umbrian textiles.

 We’ll also visit the historic glass studio of the Moretti Caselli family, where five generations of glass painters have worked since 1860 in a 15th century Perugian residence.

-There will be plenty of free time to wander Perugia, enjoy the local delicacies and partake in a siesta, before departing to the airport or train station on the final day.
+There will be plenty of free time to explore Perugia, enjoy the local delicacies and partake in a siesta, before departing to the airport or train station on the final day.